Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 ...where `#:g690` is a unique, homeless symbol produced for us by `gensym`.

 The problem with this idea is that it represents a misunderstanding of how code execution works in Common Lisp.
 For the sake of simplification, let's say that code execution consists of two stages: Reading and Evaluation.
 First, raw text is guzzled up by the Lisp Reader and converted to Lisp data structures.
 It's in this stage that symbols are created, and it's here that their home package is determined, based on the value of `*package*` when Reading occurs.
 Next comes Evaluation, which begins with the expansion of all macros in the code.
 Macros are functions that operate on Lisp data structures and return Lisp data structures.
 By the time our `with-package` macro is passed the list `((play))` as its `body` parameter, it's already too late.
 The `play` symbol has been interned in whatever package was active when the Lisp Reader did its job, probably CL-USER.
-It doesn't matter if, when our expanded code is being evaluated, we set `*package*` before calling `(play)`, because the `play` has already been interned somewhere else.
+It doesn't matter if, when our expanded code is being evaluated, we set `*package*` before calling `(play)`, because `play` has already been interned somewhere else.

 All that to say: the Evaluation of a form can't affect how it is read by the Lisp Reader, since Reading happens before Evaluation.
 We could implement something like `with-package` using *reader macros*, but that's a topic for another day.